TroutTrout

 The Role of OT Design in Scalability

-OT design plays a crucial role in building scalable networks.
+OT design is central to building scalable networks.
 Unlike traditional IT networks, industrial networks often operate under strict conditions requiring real-time data processing and minimal downtime.
 This makes designing for scalability more challenging, as any changes must not disrupt ongoing operations or compromise safety.

 Key Considerations for Scalable Industrial Networks